nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 - `shown` is a special index that refers to all persons that are visible in the filtered person list. e.g. `find surname` shows 10 persons.
 Executing `select shown` will select all 10 of the persons.

+- `selected` is a special index that refers to all persons that are selected using the [Select Command](#selecting-persons--select).

 {% include back-to-toc.html %}